cheomanigua/webdev/content/docs/hugo/index.md

 ### Add a theme

-There are four ways to download and add themes for your project:
+There are four different methods for to downloading and adding themes to your project:

 ##### 1. Git Clone
 ```